Full Name: Dr. Robert Bruce Banner

 - This backfires on him badly during his fight with Thanos.
 The Mad Titan is not only able to match The Hulk blow for blow, he also knows how to fight with skill and finesse.
 So the outcome is both swift and brutal.

 - Unstoppable Rage: When he hulks out due to stress, he's a force of nature.

 - Weapon of Choice: The Hulk prefers Dual Wielding shields and will rip a car apart to make them for himself.
 This is because the Hulk always manifests to defend Bruce or someone else.

-- World's Strongest Man: The Hulk is clearly the strongest being on Planet Earth, with his only challenge being the Asgardian Thor who is not from Earth and is not a man.
+- The Hulk is clearly the strongest being on Planet Earth, with his only challenge being the Asgardian Thor and Thanos, the Mad Titan, both of who are not from Earth.
 When the Hulk is let loose, neither cities, nor armies (both from Earth and outer space) are safe.
-Once he's left off the planet, he even becomes a formidable competitor in Sakaar's gladiatorial ring and later fights an Asgardian giant wolf.
+Once he's off the planet, he even becomes a formidable competitor in Sakaar's gladiatorial ring and later fights an Asgardian giant wolf.